-The Board currently comprises nine non-executive directors and one executive director (being the CEO).
+The Board currently comprises ten non-executive directors and one executive director (being the CEO).
 In accordance with the Company's Constitution, the Board must have no less than three and not more than twelve directors, with the precise number to be determined by the Board.

 Directors may be elected by our shareholders at general meetings or appointed by the Board and elected at the next general meeting if there is a vacancy.
-A person appointed as a director by the Board must submit him or herself for re-election at the next AGM.
+A person appointed as a director by the Board must submit him or herself for election at the next AGM.
 The Board and our shareholders have the right to nominate candidates for the Board.
 Directors may be dismissed by our shareholders at a general meeting.
 In accordance with the Company's Constitution and the ASX Listing Rules, no director (other than the CEO) shall hold office for a continuous period of more than three years without being re-elected by shareholders at an AGM.
-The Company's Constitution provides that at each AGM, one-third of the directors (excluding the CEO) must retire and, if eligible, may offer themselves for re-election.
+The Company's Constitution provides for a classified Board structure and the Board is divided into three classes (excluding the CEO).
+Upon the expiration of the term of a class of directors at an AGM, each director in that class may, if willing to act and if the Board so recommends, put themselves forward for re-election at that same AGM to serve from the time of re-election until the third AGM following his or her re-election.